-&lt;sup>2 These children were Looked After until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+These children were Looked After until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.

-&lt;sup>5To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
-If evidence is not submitted with the application, exceptional need will not be considered.
+&lt;sup>3 This change will be introduced only as a mandatory requirement under a revised School Admissions Code 2021.
+We anticipate that the Code will be revised in spring 2021.
+If the revision comes into force before this policy is determined, it will be included.
+If the revision comes into force after determination, it will be absent from the policy and will be added when we are required to do so.
+To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
+If evidence is not submitted to the with the application, exceptional need will not be considered.

-&lt;sup>6 A parent is any person who has parental responsibility or care of the child.
+A parent is any person who has parental responsibility or care of the child.
 When we say parent, we also mean carer or guardian.
 Applications do not require both parents to agree on the preference for school.

 &lt;sup>7A child baptised in the Catholic Church, evidenced by a completed Faith Supplementary information Form.

-&lt;sup>8 By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.
+By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.